 Independent of the Director's determination whether to pursue a Formal Charge(s) under the Code, the Title IX Coordinator will determine whether to conduct an investigation.
-If the Director determines that a Formal Charge(s) will be pursued and delivers the written notice of referral as set forth in Chapter 6, Section I of the Code, the accused Student becomes a Respondent.
-The Director will appoint the Title IX Coordinator, who may then appoint one or more designees, to conduct the investigation.
+If the Director determines that a Formal Charge(s) will be pursued and delivers the written notice of referral as set forth in Chapter 6, Section I of the Code, the Title IX Coordinator will appoint the Investigator.